SamuelSwartzberg/flashcardifying_text_temp/ling.md

 Habitual, iterative and frequentative aspect all indicate that something is repeated.
 Habitual aspect indicates that the action is repeated as one would a habit on different occasions.
 Frequentatie aspect indicates that the action is repeated on different occasions, but not necessarily as one would a habit.
-Iterative aspect indicates that the action is repeated multiple subsequent times (e.g.knocking (repeatedly), kissing (repeatedly)) during the same occasion.
+Iterative aspect indicates that the action is repeated multiple subsequent times (e.g.knocking (repeatedly), kissing (repeatedly⟯ during the same occasion.
 Continuous aspect indicates an ongoing situation/action without interruption.
 Continuous aspect may sometimes be divided into progressive and stative.
 Progressive aspect is a continuous aspect where the situation/action is evolving/changing.